ghadishayban/undersea/README.md

 ## Usage

-A dev tool to seamlessly grab EDN-readable data from REPLs on the same LAN.
+A dev tool to seamlessly grab EDN-readable data from other REPLs on the same LAN.

 Send from your node: